mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/developer/oldcodegen.html

-# Older notes on code generation
+# Older notes on code generation

 The following is an outline of how the Brian 2 code generation system works, with indicators as to which packages to look at and which bits of code to read for a clearer understanding.